 Negative influences imply a decrease in loss, i.e., the model is more likely to make the prediction $x$.

-To isolate the parameters involved in competition between copy and translate we study the influence of simulated training data on erroneously copied and successfully translated predictions.
-We hypothesize that parallel data as well as the target word occurrences encourage translation.
-We construct such data $X_{parallel}$ (see \cref{app:explaind_train_data}) and combine it with the training batches of our checkpoints to simulate training data.
+\paragraph{Identifying\ Copy-Promoting \&\ Copy-Suppressing Parameters} To isolate parameters involved in the competition between copy and translate we study the influence of simulated training data on erroneously copied and successfully translated predictions.
+We hypothesize that explicit parallel data as well as target word occurrences encourage translation.
+We construct such data, $X_{parallel}$ (see \cref{app:explaind_train_data}) combining it with training batches of our checkpoints to simulate training data.

 We sample a set of erroneously copied predictions ($B_{copy}$), and corresponding correctly translated predictions ($B_{translate}$).
 Sets are aligned across source words: for each $w_{src}$, $B_{copy}$ includes $w_{src}\rightarrow w_{src}$, and $B_{translate}$ includes $w_{src}\rightarrow w_{tgt}$ (see \cref{sec:explaind_test_data}).
 We define